MichelleAppel/importance_net/README.md

-# importance_net
+# Importance Net
-A network that estimates the distribution within a domain.
+A network that estimates the relative distribution of a domain for unsupervised domain transfer tasks.

+TODO: a description

+TODO: how to use